DanielBradford/bamboo-fitness/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## **Credits**
-### * The structure of the site and certian features were influenced by the course material provided by Code Institute.
-### * For example the navbar button in mobile was adopted from the "Whiskey Drop" Tutorial during the Bootstrap lessons.
+### * The LOGO used was made for free using https://www.canva.com/tools/logo-maker-q1
 ### * The QR CODE used was made with https://www.qr-code-generator.com
 ### * The photos used in this site were obtained from PEXELS and UNSPLASH as free images:
     Photo by cottonbro from Pexels (cupboard.webp))